Building the Future of Biodefense

 Biothreat intelligence to deter and detect natural, accidental, deliberate and novel biological agents.

 Recommendation: Whooping cough (also known as pertussis) is highly contagious; a single case in the workplace can infect 15 others.
 The average worker absenteeism for whooping cough is 6 days.
-Organizations in Japan should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.
+Organizations in Mississippi should provide flexible work schedules to support employees making vaccine appointments for themselves or family members.

 Leverage operational biosurveillance to anticipate and assess biological risks, drive decision-making, and protect mission-critical operations.